jjensn/pydreamdaemon/README.md

-# go-dreamscreen
+# pydreamdaemon
-A daemon written in Go to shim DreamScreen status and management requests
+A daemon written in Python to shim DreamScreen status and management requests